Jon Burton

-Jon Burton is a British video game director, designer, writer, and programmer.
+Jon Burton is a British video game designer, director, and programmer.
 He is the founder of development studio Traveller's Tales and its parent company TT Games.

 Burton founded Traveller's Tales in 1989.
-He worked as a designer on Puggsy, Mickey Mania, Sonic 3D Blast and the Lego Star Wars series, and has served as programmer for many of their early games.
-He has received five British Academy of Film and Television Arts awards.
+He worked as a designer on Puggsy, Mickey Mania, Sonic 3D Blast, the Lego Star Wars series, Toy Story 2: Buzz Lightyear to the Rescue and A Bug's Life, and has served as programmer for many of their early games.